WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/core_overview.md

-At the core of Wirecard ePOS solution is payment acceptance.
-This chapter provides all information in order to successfully process **Payment Transaction**.
+At the core of Wirecard ePOS solution is payment acceptance. _Core Integration_ chapter provides all information in order to successfully process **Payment Transaction**.

 !!!
 Note